See the Department of State’s Fact Sheet on Cuba for information on U.S.-Cuba relations.

 The Government of Cuba does not recognize the U.S. nationality of Cuban-born U.S. citizens and may not allow U.S. consular access to Cuban-American prisoners.

-Cuba-related Travel Transactions: Only persons whose travel falls into the categories mentioned above (under “Entry Requirements/Travel Transaction Limitations”) may be authorized by the U.S. Department of the Treasury to spend money related to travel to, from, or within Cuba.
+Cuba-related Travel Transactions: Only persons whose travel falls into the categories mentioned above (under “Entry Requirements/Travel Transaction Limitations”) are authorized by the U.S. Department of the Treasury to spend money related to travel to, from, or within Cuba.
 Direct financial transactions with certain entities and subentities under the control of, or acting for or on behalf of, the Cuban military, intelligence, or security services are also generally prohibited.
 For more information see the State Department’s Cuba Restricted List.
 For more information about licenses, visit OFAC’s Cuba Sanctions website.

 Licenses for Remittances: For information on remittance authorizations, see OFAC’s Cuba Sanctions website.